nwthomas/programming-resources/tips/technology-resources.md

 - [awwwards.com](https://www.awwwards.com/) - A curated list of the internet's finest sites, ranked by design, speed, and other factors
 - [Hall of Fame| Pages](https://www.pages.xyz/) - Another curated list of beautiful sites, focused on single page applications
+- [One Page Love](https://onepagelove.com/) - A showcase of beautiful One Page websites, templates and resources

 ## Whiteboarding Prep